 Keeping your heart healthy by eating a well-balanced diet and exercising can prevent many types of heart disease.

 You may need to avoid some types of medicines.
 Many times, the condition is not preventable.

 Bradycardia-tachycardia syndrome; Sinus node dysfunction

 Zimetbaum P. Cardiac arrhythmias with supraventricular origin.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 64.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 64.

 Updated by: Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.